 If you have any bad stains, you can pre-treat it with a laundry stain remover (but you may want to test it out first in an inconspicuous area first to ensure it doesn’t bleach your shoes).

 To get the soles clean, add some baking soda to a bowl and create a paste by mixing an equal amount of water in.
-Dip the toothbrush in and gently massage the paste into the sole – when you’re done, wipe them clean.
+Dip the toothbrush in and gently massage the paste into the sole – when you’re done, wipe them clean with a soft cloth.

 Now it’s time for your washing machine to do the rest!